Robbyn Swan: Early life and education

 Swan was born in Milford, Connecticut and is of Italian-American heritage.
 She graduated from Milford High School.

 She attended Smith College where she was a double major in Government and Russian, and graduated in 1984.
 Swan did post-graduate work toward an M.A. in Soviet and East European Studies at George Washington University, but did not complete the degree.
 During her time at George Washington University, Swan interned with the non-profit military policy think tank, The Center for Defense Information and with political magazine, The National Journal.

 Career

 Swan began her career as a freelance journalist in Washington, D.C., briefly writing a weekly column for Defense News.
 In 1989, she was hired by Anthony Summers to conduct research for his book Official and Confidential: The Secret Life of J Edgar Hoover, a biography of the powerful long-time Director of the Federal Bureau of Investigation.
 Swan also worked as a researcher for author John le Carré on his book, The Night Manager.

-In 1992, Swan married Anthony Summers, and the pair have subsequently written five books together.